Times and Places#

 world.plot(color='white', edgecolor='gray');

-By default, Geopandas uses an equirectangular projection, which provides a misleading picture of relative land areas (see https://en.wikipedia.org/wiki/Equirectangular_projection).
+By default, Geopandas uses an equirectangular projection, which provides a misleading picture of relative land areas.
+Other projections are available that show land areas accurately, but they can be misleading in other ways.
 You can’t make a map without making visualization decisions.

 Now let’s put dots on the map for Boston and London.
-We have to put the Point values and the LineString into a GeoSeries.
+First, we have to put the Point values and the LineString into a GeoSeries.

 t = [p1, p2, line]